India's Kishan hits fastest ODI double century

 |Scorecard

-India batter Ishan Kishan hit the fastest double century in one-day international history by smashing a sublime 210 against Bangladesh.
+India batter Ishan Kishan hit the fastest double century in one-day international history by smashing a sublime 210 in victory over Bangladesh.

 Kishan took just 126 balls to reach 200, breaking the previous record for men's and women's cricket held by New Zealand's Amelia Kerr.